strisys/electron-express/README.md

-# Electron/Express
+# Electron with Express Embedded (Proof-of-Concept)

 ### Overview

-Sample electron application with an Express server embedded.
-The idea is to distribute a full web application as one package that can be later be run as a conventional web application with the server in a separate process.
+This is a very simple proof-of-concept Electron application with an Express server embedded.
+The idea is to distribute a full web application (i.e. server and client) as one package that can be later be run as a conventional web application with the server in a separate process.

-To run execute the following
+To run the application execute the following

 	npm install
 	npm start

+There is also support to build installation executable using [Electron Builder](https://www.electron.build/).
+The distribution executable is under `dist/electron/installer/win64`.

+	npm run build-packaged